eliotsykes/rails-testing-cheatsheet/README.md

+# Rails Testing Cheatsheet

-> A community-driven cheatsheet for testing Rails apps.
+> 🚌 A community-driven cheatsheet for testing Rails apps.
 Its all on one page to make it easier to find what you're looking for.

 ## Capybara